 These days, one of the easiest and quickest ways of viewing an architect’s previous work will be via their website.

 A practice’s website will be their main selling tool, and chances are there will be a handful of well-photographed projects for you to browse through.
-This will give you an indication as to the calibre of work they produce, the architectural style they might specialise in, materials they’re familiar with and the construction methods they’re used to working with.
+This will give you an indication as to the calibre of work they produce, the architectural style they might specialise in, materials they’re familiar with and the construction systems they’re used to working with.

 It is important you like their work and know they can deliver the style of home you’re after.